JetBrains/intellij-sdk-docs/topics/basics/error_reporting.md

 ```

 Where:

 - `getReportActionText()` defines the text shown on the report button in the reporting UI
 - `getPrivacyNoticeText()` must explain to users what data is sent and how it is used
 - `submit()` performs the actual submission

 The `submit()` method receives the [`IdeaLoggingEvent`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/diagnostic/IdeaLoggingEvent.java) data selected for the report:

-- events - `IdeaLoggingEvent` instances give access to the core report data, such as the throwable, message text, and attachments included in the report
+- events - `IdeaLoggingEvent` instances give access to the core report data, such as the `Throwable`, message text, and attachments included in the report.
 - `additionalInfo` - the free-form text entered by the user in the comment box as
 - `parentComponent` - for any necessary interaction
 - `consumer` - callback that must receive the final [`SubmittedReportInfo`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/diagnostic/SubmittedReportInfo.java).
 This is the main integration point for building a custom payload for an issue tracker or backend service.